• Skip to primary navigation

 • This healthy sir fried vegetable dish is low in sugar, vegan, dairy free, and vegetarian and can easily be made gluten free and paleo.

-If you love teriyaki recipes you will also love my healthy Teriyaki Chicken and Broccoli.
+If you love teriyaki recipes you will also love my gluten free teriyaki chicken and broccoli.

 Key ingredients and substitutions: